-We help more than 1 million veterans every year connect with the healthcare, disability, employment, education, and financial benefits they have earned.
-For nearly 100 years and counting, we have submitted more than 11 million claims on behalf of veterans.
-We provide free, professional assistance to veterans and their families in obtaining benefits and services earned through military service.
-If you need help, or know someone who needs help, find your local DAV office.
+We provide free, professional assistance to more than 1 million veterans every year to connect them with the healthcare, disability, employment, education and financial benefits they have earned through military service.
+The past 100 years, we have submitted more than 12 million claims on their behalf.
+If you need help or know someone who needs help, contact your local DAV office.

 The journey from injury to recovery is not complete until a veteran is able to find meaning in his or her life.
 For those who are able that means getting back to work to care for their families.
 DAV’s employment program connects transitioning active duty, Guard and Reserve members, veterans and their spouses with employers.
-In 2016, nearly 37,000 individuals attended our 73 career fairs across the country with more than 11,000 receiving job offers.
+In 2022, DAV hosted 85 traditional and virtual career fairs with RecruitMilitary and had 16,083 attendees.
 Find a career fair near you.

 DAV operates a fleet of vehicles around the country to provide free transportation to VA medical facilities for injured and ill veterans.
 DAV stepped in to help veterans get the care they need when the federal government terminated its program that helped many of them pay for transportation to and from medical facilities.
-Our Transportation Network is staffed by volunteers and the rides coordinated by almost 190 Hospital Service Coordinators around the country.
+Our Transportation Network is staffed by volunteers, with rides coordinated by 161 Hospital Service Coordinators around the country.
+Need a ride?
 Need a ride?